 Aubergine Nut Roast with Onion Gravy

 This delicious vegan nut roast recipe is packed with aubergine, nuts and herbs.
-It makes a showstopper main serve with a simple onion gravy.
+It makes a showstopper main served with a simple onion gravy.

 - No aubergine?
 Try with mushrooms instead.

 - No panko breadcrumbs?
-You can blitz any type of bread in a food processor.
-Use gluten free bread if preferred.
+Blitz any type of bread (even gluten free) in a food processor to make your own.

 - No pistachios?
-Use any other nut mix.
+Use any other nuts you like.